mohamedridzwan786/angular-etisalat-demo/README.md

 -  Material Design: Incorporates Angular Material components for a modern UI.

 # Tech Stack
-Angular: Frontend framework used to build the UI.
+- Angular: Frontend framework used to build the UI.
-Angular Material: Used for implementing material design components like tables, buttons, and pagination controls.
+- Angular Material: Used for implementing material design components like cards, buttons, etc..
-Reqres API: Mock API for testing HTTP requests.
+- Reqres API: Mock API for testing HTTP requests.

 # Setup and Installation